Verification Guide — Reproducing the Benchmark Claims

 Being explicit about what’s outside the scope of the artifact:

-- Generalization to other languages / codebases — single TypeScript NX monorepo (
+- Generalization to other languages / codebases — single TypeScript NX monorepo (a private TypeScript NX monorepo).

-Each limitation is disclosed in PAPER.md §7 and README.md Caveats.
+Each limitation is disclosed in PAPER §4 and README Caveats.

 Quick Reference